 How to Care For Your Beeswax Candles

 With a little care, beeswax candles will burn well and efficiently.
-Assuming the candles are made of quality, well-filtered beeswax there should be little, if any, dripping or waste.
+Your Time™ beeswax candles are made of quality, well-filtered beeswax so there should be little, if any, dripping or waste when you burn our candles.

 On this page we share a few tips and techniques that will help you get the most out of your beeswax candles.